 Although no common agreement has been found to describe what Unitarian Universalists believe, UU World magazine sponsored a Commission on Appraisal to study the question.
 Its report provides good descriptions.
 Part of that text appears below.
 If these items identify you, then you're a UU!

 Unitarian Universalism (UUism) is a creedless religion -- our deeds speak louder than our words -- and so it may be easier to understand UUism as a living faith by noting the individuals who have been associated with UUism.

-First Unitarian Society of Schenectady is a member of the Unitarian Universalist Association, representing over 1000 liberal religious organizations.
+Unitarian Universalist Society of Schenectady is a member of the Unitarian Universalist Association, representing over 1000 liberal religious organizations.
 There are several UU Congregations in the greater New York Capital District.